mwangi-george/HR-Data-Analytics-Project/Reproducible-project-paper.md

 #Modify the promotion_last_5years variable into "promoted" and "not promoted" for easy understanding of the visualization
 hr_data <- hr_data %>%
   mutate(promotion_last_5years = if_else(promotion_last_5years == 1, "promoted", "not promoted"))
-# print the fisrt 3 rows
+# print the first 3 rows
 head(hr_data, 3)
 ```